Idols (East African TV series)

-Idols East Africa was a singing competition, serving as the second season of the pan-African franchise of the Idol series after Idols West Africa.
-It premiered on April 6, 2008, and ended on July 27, 2008.
+Idols East Africa is the East African edition of the international Idols franchise.
+It was the second series of the pan-African version of the franchise, following Idols West Africa.
+The show premiered on 6 April 2008 and ended on 27 July 2008.

-Participating countries are located on the eastern and southern parts of Africa such as Botswana, Kenya, Malawi, Tanzania, Uganda, Zambia, and Zimbabwe.
-Audition venues will be held in each of these countries.
-The competition is also open to citizens of Burundi, Comoros, Djibouti, Ethiopia, Eritrea, Lesotho, Madagascar, Mauritius, Mozambique, Namibia, Réunion, Rwanda, Seychelles, Somalia, and Swaziland, but would have to meet the requirements before auditioning in one of the seven audition venues.
+Several countries from eastern Africa participated in the show.
+These countries included Botswana, Kenya, Malawi, Tanzania, Uganda, Zambia, and Zimbabwe.
+Audition venues were held in each of these countries.
+The competition was also open to citizens of Burundi, Comoros, Djibouti, Ethiopia, Eritrea, Eswatini Lesotho, Madagascar, Mauritius, Mozambique, Namibia, Réunion, Rwanda, Seychelles, and Somalia, but would have to meet the requirements before auditioning in one of the seven audition venues.